Nash–Sutcliffe model efficiency coefficient

-where $\overline{Q}_o$ is the mean of observed discharges, $Q_m^t$ is modeled discharge at time t, and $Q_o^t$ is observed discharge at time t.
+where $\overline{Q}_o$ is the mean of observed discharges available, $Q_m^t$ is modeled discharge at time t, and $Q_o^t$ is observed discharge at time t.
+In the weather forecasting literature the NSE is also known as the skill score.

 The Nash–Sutcliffe efficiency is calculated as one minus the ratio of the error variance of the modeled time-series divided by the variance of the observed time-series.
 In the situation of a perfect model with an estimation error variance equal to zero, the resulting Nash–Sutcliffe Efficiency equals 1 (NSE = 1).
 Conversely, a model that produces an estimation error variance equal to the variance of the observed time series results in a Nash–Sutcliffe efficiency of 0.0 (NSE = 0).
 In reality, NSE = 0 indicates that the model has the same predictive skill as the mean of the time-series in terms of the sum of the squared error.
 In the case of a modeled time series with an estimation error variance that is significantly larger than the variance of the observations, the NSE becomes negative.
 An efficiency less than zero (NSE < 0) occurs when the observed mean is a better predictor than the model.
 Values of the NSE nearer to 1, suggest a model with more predictive skill.
 Subjective application of different NSE values as thresholds of sufficiency have been suggested by several authors.
 For the application of NSE in regression procedures (i.e. when the total sum of squares can be partitioned into error and regression components), the Nash–Sutcliffe efficiency is equivalent to the coefficient of determination (R^{2}), thus ranging between 0 and 1.